atomvm/AtomVM/doc/src/build-instructions.md

 #### Flashing the core libraries

-If you are doing development work on the core Erlang/Elixir libraries and wish to test changes that do not involve the `C` code in the core VM you may flash `esp32boot.avm` (or `elixir_esp32boot.avm` when using an Elixir partition table) to the boot.avm partition (offset 0x1D0000) by using the `flash.sh` script in the esp32 build directory as follows:
+If you are doing development work on the core Erlang/Elixir libraries and wish to test changes that do not involve the `C` code in the core VM you may flash `esp32boot.avm` or `elixir_esp32boot.avm` to the boot.avm partition by using the `flash.sh` script in the esp32 build directory as follows:

 ```shell
 $ build/flash.sh -l ../../../build/libs/esp32boot.avm